rsewatkar24/devops-project/README.md

 ## Project - End-to-End Kubernetes Implementation

 ### Prerequisites:
-Before we get into the good stuff, first we need to make sure we have the required services on our local machine or dev server, which are:
+first we need to make sure we have the required services on our local machine or dev server, which are:

 - AWS Account
 - GitHub Account